General Physical Therapy Questions

 Is there a time limit on pre-requisite courses?

 Yes, the time limit is 7 years.
 Pre-requisite courses older than 7 years are not accepted.

 What applications are required for admissions to the DPT program?

-TWO (2) applications are required: A Departmental Application via PTCAS by October 1, 2015 and a CSU Graduate Application via CSU Mentor by April 1, 2016.
+TWO (2) applications are required: A Departmental Application via PTCAS and a CSU Graduate Application via Cal State Apply

 When is the deadline for the Department DPT application?

 Applications are only accepted once a year and are only available through PTCAS.
-The deadline for the Fall 2016 PTCAS application is October 1, 2015.
+See application timeline for deadlines.

 How do I know if my classes are equivalent to Fresno State's classes?

 For California courses, visit the following link for course equivalencies: www.assist.org.